amarasovic/amarasovic.github.io/contact/index.md

 7. If you worked with a SoC faculty, please mention them,
 8. Which courses from the following list are you taking at the moment or have already completed:

     * CS 5966/6966 – Local Explanations for Deep Learning Models
     * CS 6350 – Machine Learning
     * CS 6353 – Deep Learning
     * CS 6340 – Natural Language Processing
     * CS 6540 – Human-Computer Interaction
     * CS 6320 – Computer Vision
     * CS 6140 – Data Mining

-**You are not a student at the University of Utah, but you hope to be / Why I didn't answer to your email**
+**You are *not* a student at the University of Utah, but you hope to be; Why didn't I answer your email?**

 If you're interested in doing a PhD in the School of Computing, *please apply*.
 We will carefully consider every application.
-More information can be found [here](https://www.cs.utah.edu/graduate/admissions/).
+More information about the application process can be found [here](https://www.cs.utah.edu/graduate/admissions/).

 I fully agree with everyone that Yonatan Bisk wrote under "Information about Emailing Professors/Why is your email being ignored" available [here](https://yonatanbisk.com/emailing_professors.html).